Isha139/My-Daily-Code-Challenge/README.md

 # Q13.
 The Fibonacci numbers, commonly denoted F(n) form a sequence, called the Fibonacci sequence, such that each number is the sum of the two preceding ones, starting from 0 and 1.
 That is,F(0) = 0, F(1) = 1,  F(n) = F(n - 1) + F(n - 2), for n > 1.
 # Q14.
 Reverse of an Array using recursion.
 # Q15.
 Given a string s, return true if it is a palindrome, or false otherwise.
+# Day 11
+# Q16.
+Count frequency of a number using hasing.
+# Q17.
+Count frequency of String(lower case) using hashing.
+# Q18.
+Count frequency of String(lowercase & Uppercase) using hashing.